 I’ll come up with all these big hopes and dreams for myself, but by the time March rolls around, those goals are already a distant memory, totally abandoned.

 Yup, I know there are plenty of us like this, which is why I wanted to take some time to chat with all my fellow big dreamers about something I’m trying this year that I think is going to make all the difference in my 2019 progress.

 Please note that there are affiliate links within this post, meaning if you choose to make a purchase through one of my links, I make a small commission.
-However, just know that I use and love Powersheets.
+However, just know that I both use and love Powersheets.